 Covid-19 and Emerging Technologies

-This has led to a rapid use of technologies such as Artificial Intelligence, Internet of Things and Big Data.
+This has led to rapid use of technologies such as Artificial Intelligence, the Internet of Things, and Big Data.
 Today, we see the Big Tech rushing into the world of virtual reality and increasingly talking about the metaverse.
 This is in anticipation that the world will need to embrace virtual reality even more, with Covid-19 having acted as a dry run.

 Robotics has also found useful applications and accelerated development.
 A case example is Boston Dynamics creating robots that helped reduce exposure of frontline health workers to the SARS-CoV-2 virus.

-Locally, EdTech startups are experiencing a momentous growth.
-Parents and schools are finding it necessary to employ AI based learning platforms that are able to provide an individualized learning plan for their children.
-AI based learning platform M-Shule has experienced remarkable growth.
+Locally, EdTech startups are experiencing momentous growth.
+Parents and schools are finding it necessary to employ AI-based learning platforms that can provide an individualized learning plan for their children.
+AI-based learning platform M-Shule has experienced remarkable growth.
 In areas where skills and resources have not enabled remote learning, people are working on simple solutions that can work on basic phones and do not consume a lot of resources.
-A case example is the growth of M-Lugha app which is helping students in Northern Kenya to continue learning even when schools are closed.
+A case example is the growth of the M-Lugha app which is helping students in Northern Kenya to continue learning even when schools are closed.

 In the health sector, startups like AfyaRekod employ AI and various blockchain modules to help health facilities work around health data.
 Covid-19 pandemic made their services even more necessary as people adopted e-health, something that was picking up sluggishly before the pandemic.
 As this happens, more health startups are focusing on the same.